Search Knowledge Base by Keyword

 2. Function – Select the calculation to be performed (only COUNT is currently supported) (required)

-3. Linked Asset – Select an asset type linked to the selected data source (required)
+3. Linked Data Type – Select a data type linked to the selected data source (required)

 3. Added calculation columns are displayed below the Add Column button at the end of the column list